 Doubting meditation?
-It sounds a little bit strange, isn’t it?
+It sounds a little bit strange, doesn’t it?
 Is it a newly invented meditation technique?
-Doubt on what and for what?
+Doubt on what, and for what?
 Can people just doubt to enlightenment?
-If so, is there any reference?
+If so, is there any record of this?

-Because the key point of Huatou meditation is to generate and focus on the doubt sensation, we use the term “doubting meditation (rather than huatou)” in our Center to make this meditation technique more accessible to people nowadays.
+Because the key point of Huatou meditation is to generate and focus on the doubt sensation, we use the term “doubting meditation” (rather than huatou) in our center to make this meditation technique more accessible to modern people.

-You feel so confused that on one hand, you kind of agree with the Zen idea or theory of no self/selflessness; on the other hand, from your life experience, it seems “Your self is no self” cannot be true.
-From your experience (not your intellectual understanding, nor the Zen theory), you don’t know how come your self is no self, you don’t know what no self is, and at a certain point, you want to know what no self is.
-And this is the doubt sensation—- knowing that you don’t know what no self is and you want to know it.
+You feel so confused since, on one hand, you kind of agree with the Zen theory of no self/selflessness, but on the other hand, from your life experience, it seems “your self is no self” cannot be true.
+From your experience (not your intellectual understanding, not the Zen theory), you don’t know how come your self is no self, you don’t know what no self is, and (at a certain point) you want to know what no self is.
+This is the doubt sensation—knowing that you don’t know what no self is, and wanting to know.

-Doubting meditation requires you to focus on your doubt sensation and keep on doubting through self inquiring: What is no self?
+Doubting meditation requires you to focus on your doubt sensation and keep on doubting through self-inquiring: What is no self?
 No self?
 No self?
-When you are so concentrated on your doubt, you will enter and get through various levels of stillness, just like applying other meditation techniques.
-When you are so mindful on your doubt, you will see through the various forms of all beings and experience the selflessness directly because the doubt itself is pointing to your true nature, no-self, straightforwardly.
+When you are so concentrated on your doubt, you will enter and progress through various levels of stillness, just like applying other meditation techniques.
+When you are so mindful of your doubt, you will see through the various forms of all beings and experience the selflessness directly, since the doubt itself is pointing to your true nature of no-self, straightforwardly.

-People tend to attribute the method of doubting meditation to Dahui Zonggao (AD 1089 ~ 1163, Song dynasty) and regard Dahui as the founding master of doubting meditation.
-However, the first teaching of doubting meditation in Chinese Zen history is instructed by the 6th generation Zen teacher Huineng (AD 637~ 713, Tang dynasty), which is also the first time that Huineng taught meditation in the recorded history.
+People tend to attribute the method of doubting meditation to Dahui Zonggao (1089 to 1163 AD, Song Dynasty) and regard Dahui as the founding master of doubting meditation.
+However, the first teaching of doubting meditation in Chinese Zen history comes from the 6th generation Zen teacher, Huineng (637 to 713 AD, Tang Dynasty), and was also the first time that Huineng taught meditation in recorded history.
 Huineng taught his fellow student Ming by asking, “While not thinking of the good and bad, what is your original face (your true nature)?”
-According to the Platform Sutra, Ming got enlightened because of that question.
+According to the Platform Sutra, Ming got enlightened because of this question.

-If we are not abode to the wordings or forms of questions, the teaching of doubting meditation can be even traced back to Bodhidharma (around AD500), an Indian Zen master credited as the founding or first generation teacher of Chinese Zen tradition.
-Huike (AD 487~ 593, Tang dynasty) asked his teacher Bodhidharma, “My mind is unsettling.
-Master, can you please help me to set my mind”, Bodhidharma answered, “Bring your mind to me, I’ll have it settled.”
+If we are not attached to the wordings or forms of questions, the teaching of doubting meditation can even be traced back to Bodhidharma (circa 500 AD), an Indian Zen master credited as the founder or first-generation teacher of the Chinese Zen tradition.
+Huike (487-593 AD, Tang Dynasty) asked his teacher Bodhidharma, “My mind is unsettled.
+Master, can you please help me to settle my mind?”
+Bodhidharma answered, “Bring your mind to me, I’ll have it settled.”

-It took Huike a while.
-When he penetrated the forms of mind, he answered his teacher with “I look after for my mind but couldn’t find any.”
+It took Huike a while, but when he penetrated the forms of mind, he answered his teacher, “I looked for my mind, but couldn’t find any.”
 The true nature is always-changing.
-Huike did not dwell on nor deny the forms of mind/no-mind.
-The teacher Bodhidharma replied, “I have your mind settled.”
-Later on, Bodhidharma approved Huike’s enlightenment and gave Dharma transmission to him, which made Huike the 2nd generation Zen master of Chinese Zen tradition.
+Huike did not dwell on or deny the forms of mind/no-mind.
+The teacher Bodhidharma replied, “I have settled your mind.”
+Later on, Bodhidharma approved Huike’s enlightenment and gave Dharma transmission to him, which made Huike the 2nd generation Zen master of the Chinese Zen tradition.

 “…whatever monks or nuns declare before me that they have attained the final knowledge of arahanship, all these do so in one of the four ways.
-What four?….a monk’s mind is seized by agitation about the teaching.
-But there comes a time when his mind becomes internally steadied, composed, unified, and concentrated; then the path arises in him…” (AN 4: 170; II 156-57, Pali Text Society’s edition).
+What four?… a monk’s mind is seized by agitation about the teaching.
+But there comes a time when his mind becomes internally steadied, composed, unified, and concentrated; then the path arises in him…” (AN 4: 170; II 156-57, Pali Text Society edition).

-People also tend to attribute doubting meditation as a teaching of Linji (Jpn.
-Rinzai) school and forget that Dongshan Liangjie (AD 807 ~ 869, Tang dynasty), the founding master of Caodong (Jpn.
+People also tend to attribute doubting meditation as a teaching of the Linji (Jpn.
+Rinzai) school and forget that Dongshan Liangjie (AD 807 ~ 869, Tang Dynasty), the founding master of the Caodong (Jpn.
 Soto) school, started his Zen practice from doubting meditation.
-At the age of five, when first time Dongshan heard about Heart Sutra, he asked his teacher, “I indeed do have eyes, ears, nose, tongue, body and mind, how come Heart Sutra says no-eyes, no-ears, no-nose, no-tongue, no-body, no-mind?
-What is no-eyes? no-ears? no-…?”
-Also, one of the most important doctrines of doubting meditation, Monk Boshan’s Advices on Zen Practice, is a recorded sayings of Boshan Yuanlai (AD 1575 ~ 1630, Ming dynasty), a great Zen master from Caodong school.
+At the age of five, the first time Dongshan heard about the Heart Sutra, he asked his teacher, “I indeed do have eyes, ears, nose, tongue, body and mind.
+How come the Heart Sutra says no-eyes, no-ears, no-nose, no-tongue, no-body, no-mind?
+What is no-eyes?
+No-ears?
+No-…?”
+Also, one of the most important doctrines of doubting meditation, Monk Boshan’s Advice on Investigating Zen, is the discourses of Boshan Yuanlai (1575-1630 AD, Ming Dynasty), a great Zen master from Caodong school.